sysbio-curie/AstroLogics/README.md

 # AstroLogics : An analysis framework for monotonous Boolean model ensemble

 This is a repository of data, code and analyses of AstroLogics framework.
 A step-by step tutorial can be found in the folder tutorial.
-Please have a look at our tutorial [add link to the tutorial page].
+Please have a look at our [tutorials](https://astrologics.readthedocs.io/en/latest/tutorials.html).

-## Getting Started
-### Requirements (for AstroLogics)
-- Python version 3.8 or greater
-- Python's packages listed here:
-    - pandas
-    - numpy
-    - scipy, sklearn
-    - maboss
-    - boolsim
-    - bonesis
-    - mpbn

 ## Overview
 AstroLogics is a Python package designed for analysing monotonous Boolean model ensemble, a product of Boolean model synthesis from method such as [Bonesis](https://bnediction.github.io/bonesis/index.html).